camunda/camunda-docs/versioned_docs/version-8.1/guides/migrating-from-camunda-platform-7.md

 The [Camunda Platform 7 to Camunda Platform 8 migration tooling](https://github.com/camunda-community-hub/camunda-7-to-8-migration), available as a community extension, contains two components that will help you with migration:

-1. [A Desktop Modeler plugin to convert BPMN models from Camunda Platform 7 to Camunda Platform 8](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/modeler-plugin-7-to-8-converter).
+1. [A converter available in different flavors (web app, CLI) to convert BPMN models from Camunda Platform 7 to Camunda Platform 8](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter).
 This maps possible BPMN elements and technical attributes into the Camunda Platform 8 format and gives you warnings where this is not possible.
-This plugin might not fully migrate your model, but should give you a jump-start.
-It can be extended to add your own custom migration rules.
-Note that the model conversion requires manual supervision.
+The result of a conversion is a model with mapped implementation details as well as hints on what changed, needs to be reviewed, or adjusted in order to function properly in Camunda Platform 8.

 2. [The Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter).
 This is a library providing a worker to hook in Camunda Platform 7-based glue code.
 For example, it can invoke existing JavaDelegate classes.

+3. [A process instance migration tool](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/process-instance-migration) to migrate running process instances from Camunda Platform 7 to Camunda Platform 8.

 In essence, this tooling implements details described in the next sections.